 When it comes to getting ahead of the Hollywood crowd, a film school degree is one of the smartest ways to go.
-Pursuing higher education will provide you with knowledge and hands-on experience that can give you the kick-start you need come graduation and “real-world” adulthood.
+Pursuing higher education will provide you with knowledge and hands-on experience that can give you a boost post-graduation.
 Some of the industry’s most acclaimed directors, writers, cinematographers, and producers are graduates of the top film schools in the country.
-But a bachelor’s degree, no matter the field of study, is going to be quite expensive, leaving many prospective students behind.
-Thankfully, several organizations have created an array of scholarships, grants, and awards that can help students of all economic backgrounds attend the college of their choice.
+But a bachelor’s degree, no matter the field of study, is going to be quite expensive—leaving many prospective students behind.
+Thankfully, several organizations have created an array of scholarships, grants, and awards that can help high school students of all economic backgrounds attend the college of their choice.

-Are you a prospective film school student?
-Here are seven scholar-ships that should definitely be on your radar.
-Some have changed deadlines and requirements in light of COVID-19, so read up below!
+Are you a prospective filmmaking student?
+Below are six film school scholarships that should definitely be on your radar.
+(Be aware that some have changed deadlines and requirements in light of COVID-19.)

 Congressional Black Caucus Foundation Visual Arts Scholarship